MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

     - **Test A3**: Compare the performance of these queries at different scale of our cluster (cluster SKU, number of instances) with the benchmark obtained from the existing system.
 - **Goal B**: We need to know if our business users can build their dashboards on this platform.
 - **Output B**: We'll have tested some of our existing dashboards and visuals on data in our cluster, using different visualization options, connectors and Kusto queries.
 These tests will help to determine which dashboards can be migrated to the new environment.
-    - **Test B1**: Specific visuals will be created with ADX data and will be tested.
+    - **Test B1**: Specific visuals will be created with Azure Data Explorer data and will be tested.
     - **Test B2**: Test out of the box KQL functions and operators to meet the requirement.
 - **Goal C**: We'll have tested data ingestion and will have the data points to:
     - Estimate the effort for our initial historical data migration to our Azure Data Explorer cluster.